Air quality overview

 Air quality is the degree to which the air in an area is pollution free.
-Air pollution is the largest environmental and the fourth largest risk to the public’s health.
-It affects millions of people worldwide, and is responsible in Staffordshire and Stoke for over 500 deaths in 2015 with the problem getting worse since then.
+Air pollution is the single biggest environmental risk and the fourth biggest risk to public health.
+It affects millions of people worldwide, causes 40,00 premature deaths per year in the UK and many hundreds in Staffordshire.

 What pollution is there?

-In Staffordshire and Stoke-on-Trent the main contributor to poor air quality is from the emissions produced by transport.
+In Staffordshire the main contributor to poor air quality is from the emissions produced by transport.
 The two most harmful are detailed below.